Facial Hair, stubble all mean different things to different blokes.

 The most common one you’ll hear about is beard oil.
 You want to look for an all-natural, free of any chemical additives that can cause any unwanted skin reactions.
 A quality natural oil will contain vitamins and nutrients that can help to repair damaged hair follicles, reduce dry skin and protect your hair from the elements as well.

-The oil also works to soften the hair, helping to make it more susceptible to grooming.
-You want apply beard oil twice a day, once in the morning and once in the evening.
+The oil also works to soften the hair, helping to make it easier to groom.

 Beard oil is at it’s best when used on a beard that naturally holds it shape if you don’t need your beard held in place, beard oil is a great way to look after it without altering it’s natural shape.